sumanb007/kubernetes/sample-project/README.md

 ### Mongodb yaml

-For mongodb, we will configure it to use nfs volume as PVC.
+For mongodb, we will configure and create it to use nfs volume as PVC.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment